ManticoreGamesInc/platform-documentation/src/tutorials/first_game_rpg.md

 ### Preview in Multiplayer

-Now that you have finished the steps to make the game, it is time to do more more test before publishing.
+Now that you have finished the steps to make the game, it is time to do more test before publishing.

 1. Click ![Multiplayer Preview Mode](../img/EditorManual/icons/Icon_MultiplayerTest.png) to switch the Preview Mode to Multiplayer.
 {: .image-inline-text .image-background }